Jeff Buckley: Equipment

+Buckley mainly played a blonde 1983 Fender Telecaster, which he had re-fretted and modded with a Seymour Duncan Hot Lead Stack in the bridge and a mirror pick guard.
+In 2020, Matt Bellamy of Muse purchased the Telecaster and said it "has a sound like nothing I've ever heard".

-Buckley mainly played a 1983 Fender Telecaster and a Rickenbacker 360/12, but also used several other guitars, including a black Gibson Les Paul Custom and a 1967 Guild F-50 acoustic.
-When on tour with his band, he used Fender Amplifiers for a clean sound and Mesa Boogie amps for overdriven tones.
+Buckley also played a Rickenbacker 360/12 along with several other guitars, including a black Gibson Les Paul Custom and a 1967 Guild F-50 acoustic.
+When on tour with his band, he used Fender amplifiers for a clean sound and Mesa Boogie amps for overdriven tones.
 While he was primarily a singer and guitarist, he also played other instruments on various studio recordings and sessions, including bass, dobro, mandolin, harmonium (heard on the intro to "Lover, You Should've Come Over"), organ, dulcimer ("Dream Brother" intro), tabla, esraj, and harmonica.

 Personal life

 Buckley was roommates with actress Brooke Smith from 1990 to 1991.
 During a tribute concert to his father, Tim Buckley, in April 1991, Buckley met artist Rebecca Moore, and the pair dated until 1993.
 This relationship became the inspiration for his record Grace and provoked his permanent move to New York.
 From 1994 to 1995, Buckley had an intense relationship with Elizabeth Fraser of Cocteau Twins.
 They wrote and recorded a duet together, "All Flowers in Time Bend Towards the Sun", which has never been released commercially.
-Buckley began a relationship with musician Joan Wasser, known professionally as Joan as Policewoman in 1994.
+In 1996, Buckley began a relationship with musician Joan Wasser, known professionally as Joan as Police Woman.
 He reportedly proposed marriage to her shortly before his death.